 Politically, Sinatra had worked very hard in the 1960 presidential campaign of John F. Kennedy, also organizing and headlining JFK’s inaugural gala, only to be jilted by the Kennedys a few years later.
 By the tumultuous political year of 1968, Sinatra was finished with the Kennedys, throwing his support to Hubert Humphrey rather than Bobby Kennedy.
 So it appears Sinatra had plenty of real life depth to bring to the song “Cycles” as it was recorded in 1968.

 Meanwhile, many of his fans mark “Cycles” as among their favorite Sinatra songs.
-One guest to the SinatraFamily.com site named Steve, writing in April 2004, noted in part: “I have always loved this song because it relates so well to the common people and I think despite all wealth and fame, Sinatra could very well relate to the avg. working folks.
-The song is not one of despair but one of quite hope and of someone who needs a little time to himself in order to regroup.”A customer at the iTunes music website reviewing the Cycles album, headlined his comment, “Cycles – The Song Itself is 5 Stars, Top Shelf!,” and wrote: “While this album is average (or maybe below) it has one of the greatest songs Sinatra ever recorded.
+One guest to the SinatraFamily.com site named Steve, writing in April 2004, noted in part: “I have always loved this song because it relates so well to the common people and I think despite all his wealth and fame, Sinatra could very well relate to the avg. working folks.
+The song is not one of despair but one of quiet hope and of someone who needs a little time to himself in order to regroup.”A customer at the iTunes music website reviewing the Cycles album, headlined his comment, “Cycles – The Song Itself is 5 Stars, Top Shelf!,” and wrote: “While this album is average (or maybe below) it has one of the greatest songs Sinatra ever recorded.
 I will never understand how…[Cycles] wasn’t one of his most famous songs; it is haunting and just beautiful.”

 Beyond “Cycles” Sinatra still had a couple more decades of career to come.
 In 1969, for example, his hit song “My Way” came out, which in the U.S. rose to No. 27 on the Billboard Hot 100 and No. 2 on the Easy Listening chart.
 In the U.K., however, “My Way” was a much bigger hit and had a record run of 75 weeks in the Top 40 there, from April 1969 to September 1971.In the early 1970s, Sinatra flirted with retirement briefly, but by 1973 had another gold-selling album – Ol’ Blue Eyes Is Back – and a television special.
 He also returned to live performing Las Vegas.
 In the mid-1980s, his Trilogy album – which includes the “New York, New York” tune – broke into the U.S. Top 20, peaking at No. 17.
 In 1984, he worked with Quincy Jones on the album, L.A.
 Is My Lady, also well received.
 And in 1993, he did a Top Ten album titled Duets, recording songs with partners such as Aretha Franklin, Tony Bennet, Bono, Liza Minneli and others.
 A follow-up album, Duets II, was released in 1994 and rose to No.9 on the Billboard charts.